bitfocus/companion-module-imagine-lrc/HELP.md

    4. **User ID:** Numeric identifier for any commands requiring this parameter (e.g. `LOCK`, `PROTECT`, `XBUFFER`)
    5. **Salvo Count:** Number of salvos to query from the router (range from 0 to n) since the protocol doesn't provide a way to query them all programmatically
    6. **Allow Empty Crosspoint Destination:** Safeguard to prevent routing a single source to every destination in a single crosspoint command
+   7. **Crosspoint Format:** Sets sources/destinations used in crosspoint commands to be sent as either numbers (default) or names.
+      If you use a variable in the respective fields, you should set this to the same format as your variable values as the values will be sent unmodified.

 ## Actions